 All the food was already served when we boarded, so the server only had to come round to bring drinks.
 You can rest assured that you’ll have a safe, socially distanced experience as far as possible.
 If you have any concerns, give the Tearooms a call to discuss.
 They’re a lovely team and will be happy to help.

 Frieda’s TeaBus starts from £35 for adults and £30 for kids (5 to 11 years old).
-The tours normally depart every Saturday and Sunday from 2pm.
-However, at the moment there is only one tour a week, so check the website for more information.
+Tours depart at 2pm every Saturday and Sunday from Bournemouth Pier.
+Booking in advance is essential.

 - Telephone: 012 0229 1981